DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-limmichelle/README.md

 - where <p> A is <b> antecedent </b> </p>  <p> B is <b> consequent </b> </p>

 ##WEEK 3
+* We discusssed logical equivalences.
+* Proving was not easy since you really need to be familiar with the laws like Identity, Domination, Negation, Double Negation, Idempotent, Commutative, Associative, Distributive, De Morgan's and Absorption.
+* I realized that I need more practice to completely comprehend this topic.
+* The superman homework was very challenging but it gave me an idea of what the quiz would be like.
+* The Rules of Inference was also discussed this week and it's somehow similar to the laws:
+  - Modus Ponens
+  - Modus Tollens
+  - Hypothetical Syllogism
+  - Disjunctive Syllogism
+  - Addition
+  - Simplification
+  - Conjunction
+  - Resolution
+* We also tackled the Universal and Existential Quantifier.
+  - Universal quantifier - many mathematical statements assert that a property is true for all values of a variable in a particular domain.
+  - Existential quantifier - it is true if and only if p(x) is true for at least one value of x in the domain.
+* I also learned the defenition of an integer.
+*
+##WEEK 4
 - This week we learned a method on how to construct proofs  which is called <b> Methods of Proof </b>
 - Under <b> Methods of Proof </b> there are several ways on proving logical statemetns which are:
 - Direct Proof